readium/readium-lcp-server/README.md

 `frontend` section: parameters associated with the Test Frontend Server.
 - `host`: the public server hostname, `hostname` by default
 - `port`: the listening port, `8991` by default
-- `public_base_url`: the public base URL, combination of the host and port values on http by default
+- `public_base_url`: the public base URL, used to access the frontend UI; combination of the host and port values on http by default
 - `database`: the URI formatted connection string to the database, `sqlite3://file:frontend.sqlite?cache=shared&mode=rwc` by default
 - `master_repository`: repository where the uploaded EPUB files are stored before encryption.
 - `encrypted_repository`: repository where the encrypted EPUB files are stored after upload.
-The LCP server must have access to the path declared here; it will move each encrypted file to its storage folder on notification of encryption from the Frontend Server.
+The LCP server must have access to the path declared here, as it will move each encrypted file to its final storage folder on notification of encryption from the Frontend Server.
 - `directory`: the directory containing the client web app; by default $GOPATH/src/github.com/readium/readium-lcp-server/frontend/manage.
 - `provider_uri`: provider uri, which will be inserted in all licenses produced via this test frontend.
 - `right_print`: allowed number of printed pages, which will be inserted in all licenses produced via this test frontend.